Iowa vs. Oklahoma: Odds, spread, over/under - November 23

 Iowa vs. Oklahoma: Odds, spread, over/under and other Vegas lines - November 23

-The Iowa Hawkeyes (3-1) will be trying to build on a three-game home winning streak when taking on the Oklahoma Sooners (4-0) on Thursday, November 23, 2023 at LionTree Arena.
+The Oklahoma Sooners (4-0) will look to extend a four-game winning streak when visiting the Iowa Hawkeyes (3-1) on Thursday, November 23, 2023 at LionTree Arena.
 It airs at 3:00 PM ET on Fox Sports 1.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Iowa vs. Oklahoma matchup.
+In this article, you will take a look at the spread and odds across multiple sportsbooks for the Oklahoma vs. Iowa matchup.

 Iowa vs. Oklahoma Game Info